 - Reduce the release time as much as possible without affecting the quality of the sound.

 Some folks set the limiter first and then go back to the previous stages.
-Admittedly by doing it this way, you lose the magic moment when the limiter gets turned on, and your almost-mastered track is immediately transported to Loudsville.
+Admittedly by doing it this way, you lose the magic moment when the limiter gets turned on, and your almost-mastered piece is immediately transported to Loudsville.
 But the benefit of working in reverse is that your choices at the EQ and compression stages won’t be adversely affected by the limiter – you’ll already be hearing it at work.

-Almost!
 Now you’ve got the master sounding better than the mix-only version, and you’ve compared it to your reference(s), you need to listen to the result on a variety of systems.
 The average listener won’t be using flat-response studio monitors.
-Most likely, they’ll hear your track in a car, or on earbuds, or maybe coming out of a Bluetooth speaker.
+Most likely, they’ll hear your music in a car, or on earbuds, or maybe coming out of a Bluetooth speaker.

 - Format: WAV

 And if the mix-only audio file was at a higher sample rate, don’t forget to dither down to ensure a smooth sample rate conversion!

 There may be times when you don't have the capacity to do your own mastering - perhaps you need to get your song submitted for distribution in just a couple of hours, and your ears are too baked from mixing.